iamricard/iamricard/README.md

 - pronouns: [he/him](http://pronoun.is/he)
 - based in [UTC+1](https://time.is/UTC+1)
-- making building software more delightful @engflow 🧰
+- making building software more delightful @EngFlow 🧰